Skip to main content.

 Bard Entrance Exam Information

-• Do I have to resubmit an application if I've already applied in the past and would like to be considered for another application year?
+• Do I have to resubmit an application if I've already applied in the past?

 Note: If you already have a Common Application account, you may want to use account rollover to re-submit your application.
 See Common Application Rollover